With the US making no progress on average daily Covid-19 cases last month, officials fear a coming crisis - KESQ

 Diversity important in vaccine trials, expert says

-Amid the ongoing battle against the pandemic, a timeline for when a Covid-19 will be available to the US population remains unclear.
-Moderna CEO Stéphane Bancel said this week if the company’s vaccine is proven safe and effective, it could be widely accessible by late March or early April.
+Amid the ongoing battle against the pandemic, a time line for when a vaccine will be available to the US population remains unclear.
+If Moderna’s vaccine is proven safe and effective, it could be widely accessible by late March or early April, CEO Stéphane Bancel said this week.

 But as companies test out their vaccines, it’s key that a diverse group of Americans — including the elderly — take part in the ongoing clinical trials underway, US Food and Drug Administration Commissioner Dr. Stephen Hahn said this week.